IvanGamer455/PROJECT_30_WEB/README.md

 # PROJECT_30_WEB
 Official Webpage of Project 30.
-This webpage project of mine is open source to all
+This webpage project of mine is open-source to all

+Changelog 4-10-2024:

+-Made The Lemonade Rhapsody Archive into a separate repo: https://github.com/IvanGamer455/LMRHAP_WEB